Racism in association football: Turkey

 On 15 April 2012, Fenerbahçe's Emre Belözoğlu was accused of making racist comments on the pitch towards Trabzonspor's Didier Zokora.
 After the match, Zokora told Lig TV:

 Lip-reading professionals say Belözoğlu has said the words "fucking nigger".
 Emre received a two-game ban for his actions after it was concluded that he had used abusive, but not racist, language by the authorities.
 There are still questions about the low ban he received.

 On 12 May 2013, before the match between Fenerbahçe and Galatasaray, Galatasaray striker Didier Drogba, along with his Ivorian international teammate Emmanuel Eboué, were racially abused by certain Fenerbahçe fans during the pre-match warmups.
 They were allegedly shown bananas.
 Television cameras and some pictures clearly captured a fan waving around a banana, other fans had black trash bags on their heads and were pictured holding the brand of the beverage "Negro".
 Though there were no monkey chants or gestures of that sort, the "banana" caused a huge controversy and Fenerbahce has been condemned.
 This was the second ever known racism incident in Turkey, again involving Fenerbahçe following the events that took place between Belözoğlu and Zokora in 2012.

+In February 2025, Fenerbahçe manager Jose Mourinho was accused of racism by Galatasaray due to comments made about Turkish referees following a match between the clubs.
+Mourinho later received a four-match ban for his comments, which was reduced to a two-match ban on appeal.
+Mourinho also filed a legal claim against Galatasaray.

 United Kingdom

+In March 2024, British Asian football fans spoke out about the racism they experience on social media.

 England

-The Commission for Racial Equality (CRE), the Football Supporters Association (FSA) and the Professional Footballers' Association (PFA) have all launched initiatives in a bid to encourage more people from ethnic minorities to attend matches.
-In October 2019, Premier League also launched a No Room For Racism initiative, which was visible in all the matches played from 19 to 27 October.
-Prior to the 2022–23 Premier League, the captains announced to end the practice of taking a knee before matches.
-However, reaffirming their commitment to stand against racism, they decided to take a knee only on certain selected “significant moments”.